datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 xp: 100
 ```

-Arithmetic operations in Python are pretty much the same as in other mathematical tools and have the same meaning
+Arithmetic operations in Python are pretty much the same as in other mathematical tools and have the same meaning.

 `@instructions`
+Instructions to all exercises are given in the script window using comments.
+Follow them step by step.
+Notice that depending on your machine setup you might not be readily seeing the whole script of the exercise.
+Just scroll down in the script window to make sure you read it to the end.
-With given `x` and `y`do the following:
+Do the following:
 1. 6 times 7
 2. 5 to the power of 4
 3. Square root of 10 and print it to the console via `print()`

 `@hint`
-Another method for finding square root is to increase the number to the power of 0.5
+Another method for finding square root is to increase the number to the power of 0.5.

 `@pre_exercise_code`
 ```{python}